citomni/docs/concepts/admin-url-structure-http.md

    Flash messages are the canonical vehicle for this communication.

 3. **Canonical redirects**
-   URLs must normalise automatically to their `.html` form.
+   URLs *should* normalise to their .html form (via router policy or a lightweight canonicalization middleware).

    * `/admin/page-edit` -> 301 -> `/admin/page-edit.html`
    * `/admin/page-edit.html/` -> 301 -> `/admin/page-edit.html`